Quick Answer

 - Authorized participants (APs) are institutional broker-dealers (not individuals) who create shares by delivering a basket of underlying securities for a creation unit, and redeem in reverse.

-- Owns, operates, or finances income-producing real estate; must distribute at least 90% of taxable income as dividends; dividends taxed as ordinary income (not the lower qualified rate).
+- Owns, operates, or finances income-producing real estate; must distribute at least 90% of taxable income as dividends; dividends generally taxed as ordinary income (not the lower qualified rate).

 - Exchange-listed: trades on major exchanges, liquid, transparent real-time pricing, subject to stock-market volatility.